Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

-Whether the filter gets clogged depends on the quality of the gas you get from your gas station and your environment.
+Whether the filter gets clogged depends on the quality of the gas you get.
 If you don't take care when filling the tank and allow crap such as dirt and sand into it, it will inevitably end up in the filter.
 Impurities in two-stroke oil probably accumulate in the filter also.

-The filter is located on the end of the intake fuel line and is replaced rather than cleaned (although you could try removing it, wash in hot water plus washing up liquid, rinse and allow to dry before replacing)
+The filter is located on the end of the intake fuel line and is replaced rather than cleaned (although you could try removing it, wash in hot soapy water, rinse, and allow it to dry before replacing).

 Now It's Time to Remove the Carburetor From the Engine

-It's a good idea to lay out parts on a piece of cloth or old towel to stop them rolling about during dismantling.
+- It's a good idea to lay out parts on a piece of cloth or old towel to stop them rolling about during dismantling.
 You can also store them in a magnetic parts tray.

-Don't work outdoors like I did while disassembling.
+- Don't work outdoors like I did while disassembling.
 This was only to facilitate taking photos in good lighting conditions.
 If you drop small parts on a lawn, you will probably never find them!